PineappleIOnic/NeonNetwork_Public/README.md

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [jQuery] - duh

-And of course NeonNetwork itself is closed-source with a [private repository](https://github.com/PineappleIOnic/fantastic-octo-umbrella) on GitHub.
+And of course NeonNetwork itself is open-source with a [public repository](https://github.com/PineappleIOnic/NeonNetwork_Public) on GitHub.

 ### Installation